fastforwardlabs/cml_explainability/README.md

 ##### Figure 1.
 Plots of UMAP and PCA dimensionality reduction (two dimensions) applied to the dataset.

 ![lime results](docs/images/limeresults.png)
-##### Figure 1.
+##### Figure 2.
 Local explanations created with LIME for a given test data instance across 6 models.

 ![shap results](docs/images/kernelshap.png)
-##### Figure 2.
+##### Figure 3.
 Local explanations created with SHAP Kernel Explainer for a given test data instance across 6 models.

-The figures above show the local explanations created with LIME and SHAP for a given test data instance across 6 models.
+Figure 2 and 3 above show the local explanations created with LIME and SHAP for a given test data instance across 6 models.
 We see agreement in magnitude and direction across all models for both explanation methods (except for the Decision Tree).

 ## LIME vs SHAP : When to Use What?